English as a Second Language Program

 What We Do

-During the fall and spring semesters we hold classes three nights a week (Tuesdays through Thursdays) for two hours (6:30pm to 8:30pm), with a 15 minute break to rest and socialize.
+During the fall and spring semesters we hold classes two nights per week (Tuesdays and Wednesdays) for two hours (6:30pm to 8:30pm), with a 15 minute break to rest and socialize.
 During the summer semesters, classes are held on Tuesday and Wednesday nights.
 We also organize periodic potluck meals and an end of semester banquet to celebrate the efforts of our students and volunteers, and to foster a sense of camaraderie among our program community.

 Students have told us: